rahulmansharamani14/cloud2store/readme.md

-# Azure Project
+# cloud2store

-cloud2store - A file versioning storage system for versioning and storing your all types of files.
+A file versioning storage system for versioning and storing your all types of files.

 ## Installation